|Area||740 square kilometers|

 - Bangalore has produced the maximum international sportsmen in India for all sports ahead of even Mumbai & Delhi.

 - Bangalore has produced the maximum number of scientists considered for Nobel Prize nominations (from India).

-- Bangalore University produces maximum number of doctors in India.
+- Bangalore University produces the maximum number of doctors in India.

 - Bangalore has the richest people in India.
-The line of poverty is the least of all cities of the world.
+The line of poverty is the least of all cities in the world.

 - Bengaluru was founded in the 2nd Century and still has the same infrastructure drainage & sanitary systems – the oldest in the world.